dikortis/LetsTalkETC/Episodes/Episode_4.md

-phone you just put a smart contract on it you hand it out when they turn it on all they have to do is you know feed it some ether or ET c and they they have 10 minutes of time and then you can pass it on to somebody else that that type of technology to where it provides the
+phone you just put a smart contract on it you hand it out when they turn it on all they have to do is you know feed it some ether or ETC and they they have 10 minutes of time and then you can pass it on to somebody else that that type of technology to where it provides the